Intuitive Eating Tool: How to Use the Hunger-Fullness Scale

 We start experiencing fullness at the lower end of this range (around a 6).
 Between 7 and 8, we typically experience a level of fullness and satisfaction that feels comfortable.
 This is when we are likely ready to stop eating before feeling uncomfortably full (between 9-10).
 Just as we discussed the importance of honoring hunger above, it is equally important to honor our fullness.
 To do that, we need to eat enough food to reach a point of being comfortably full.
 We can identify fullness not only by noticing how we feel physically from food but also by whether or not the volume or types of food we eat will last us for the next 2 to 4 hours.

-So, what is the importance of tuning into the body's cues?
-There are many benefits to being mindful of our body’s signals.
+So, what is the benefits of tuning into the body's cues?
+There are many pros to being mindful of our body’s signals.

 Physiological effects: When we experience extreme hunger, our blood sugar and blood pressure drop, and our bodies start signaling a decline in function.
 There are expected changes in our hormone and neurotransmitter production, so we are likely to experience the effects of deprivation as physical symptoms.
 These may include feeling tired, dizzy, shaky, moody, and nauseous.
 Can you recall a time when you went without eating and felt this way?
 Now you have a new understanding of why and maybe a new respect for how much your body does to protect you and get its needs met!